warren/perdicis-notes/content/Blameless postmortems.md

 - That person won't repeat their mistake.

 ... and that's about it.
-If you're lucky to have everyone read your postmortem, and it strikes the fear of _((deity))_ in their hearts, nobody else will repeat that mistake either... for a while, until they forget, or you hire someone new, or an opaque technical change happens, etc. ...
+If you're lucky to have everyone read your postmortem, and it strikes the fear of _((deity))_ in their hearts, nobody else will repeat that mistake either... for a while, until they forget, or you hire someone new, or an opaque technical change occurs, etc. ...

 Whereas blaming a process (and then improving said process) ensures:

 - That category of mistake won't happen again.

-Unfortunately, the drawback here is cost -- blaming humans is cheap; improving processes is not.
+Unfortunately, the drawback here is cost.
+Blaming humans is cheap; improving processes is not.
 Even the exercise of determining what process to improve may require input from technical stakeholders whose time is valuable.
-Improvements also cost SWE-time to implement, so you may find yourself making tough tradeoffs between shipping fast and breaking things, versus investing in reliability in order to prevent breaking things.
+Improvements also cost SWE-time to implement, so you will find yourself making tough tradeoffs between shipping fast and breaking things, versus shipping slowly.
 Choosing which to prioritize is difficult, and best decided via either well-sharpened intuition (for teams in scrappy situations) or a checks-and-balances culture between developers and DevOps engineers who can suggest how to manage their own time (for teams in less scrappy situations -- also worth noting that this culture is easier to cultivate when issues are blameless, and stakeholders can voice their honest opinions).

 Anyways, even if your team doesn't have the bandwidth to deliver large improvements, it's still a useful exercise to brainstorm how you might do it blamelessly.